mid2SUPAERO/ecoHALE/doc/tutorials/struct.rst

 Next, we add a single lifting surface to the problem.
 Even though this is a structures-only problem, we add a lifting surface to define the structure in a manner consistent with the aerostructural case.
 This means that we will create a tubular spar based on the lifting surface's span with its element radii set from the lifting surface's chord amd a provided t/c value.
+We also prescribe a uniform load distribution that acts on the wing in the upwards direction.

 In this case, we provide a name and tell OpenAeroStruct to explicitly model only one half of the beam and compute the effects from the other half of the surface.
 This is less computationally expensive than modeling the entire surface.